mjw99/Llama3JavaChatCompletionService/README.md

-# Llama3.java with OpenAI compliant REST API
+# Llama3.java with OpenAI Chat Completion REST API

 This project provides a REST API wrapper for the Llama3.java model.
 The wrapper is compliant with the OpenAI API specification for chat completions.